phinocio/loadorderlibrary-api-docs/users/register.md

 }
 ```

 Will create a user named `Test` with the password `password` as long as the user does not already exist.
-Upon success, the response will be empty with `HTTP 201` status code.
+Upon success, the response will be empty (`""`) with `HTTP 201` status code.
+On success, the user will also be logged in.